kilograham/jpsx/README.md

 * **hardware**: implementations of emulated hardware that you might want to swap out
 * **emulator**: implementations of emulator components such as the recompiler

-While the emu doesn't force any particular interfaces on the implementation, obviously for different pieces of the emulator to work together they have to know how to talk to eachother.
-This is done by named connections (basically an interface), and these happen to live in the API tree.
+While the emu doesn't force any particular interfaces on the implementation, obviously for different pieces of the emulator to work together they have to know how to talk to each other.
+This is done by well known (to each other) named connections (basically an interface), and these happen to live in the API tree.

-An example connection is Display which is used by the current software GPU (which could of course be replaced).
-The Display implementation provides an `int[]` basically XRGB32 for the GPU to draw into, and the Display is only responsible for displaying the correct portion of VRAM to the user when told to.
+An example connection is `Display` which is used by the current software GPU (which could of course be replaced).
+The Display implementation provides an `int[]`
+ (basically RGB32) for the GPU to draw into, and the Display is only responsible for displaying the correct portion of VRAM to the user when told to.

-Similarly there are some abstractions for serial ports and devices, providers for CD data etc.
+Similarly there are some abstractions for serial ports and devices, CD sector providers etc.

-# PSX Compatibility
+# Platform Compatibility

-TODO move these to wiki pages
-## Games

-Compatibility of games as evidenced on at least one platform

-TODO we should note platform/JDK etc. where we know it works

-Mostly flawless

-* Abe's Odyssey
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Platform-Compatibility) for full details, but recent tests of

-* Wipeout
+* Oracle JDK6
-* Wipeout XL
+* Oracle JDK7
-* Tekken
+* Oracle JDK8

+on recent

-* TombRaider
+* OS X

-OK

-* BIOS
+* Ubuntu
-    Sound kind of sucks on existing SPU (reverb) Occasionally get corrupted display in CD player
-    CD player displayed minutes and seconds are wrong I think
-* Crash Bandicoot (note you must use the "bandicoot" machine which turns on a fudge for root counters which aren't in there yet)
-* MIDI sound kind of sucks

-Somewhat

-* Gran Turismo (if you turn the sound off - against there is a "gt" machine)

-## Hardware

-TODO - see wiki here
+* Windows (WHAT VERSIONS HAVE BEEN TESTED?)

+Work reasonably well, with the following general exceptions

+* **GRAPHICS** - The default AWT based screen image display mechanism `DefaultDisplay` is broken (painfully slow) on JDK6 on OS X. Use the `LWJGL` display as a workaround (pass `lwjgl` to `osx.sh`).
+This may also be broken on certain other JDK versions and platforms (you'll see **!SLOW!** in the title bar)... there seems to have been some screw ups during the introduction of the OpenGL and DirectX Java2d rendering pipelines, along with the introduction of Compositing Desktops (e.g. Aero).
+Ironically this worked great on all platforms way back when, and fortunately now seems to be mostly fixed again.
+* **SOUND** - the Default `SPU` is not great at the best of times (ok for sound effects and good for CD audio), but it relied on features of `JavaSound` that were removed in later JDKs (JDK7 and JDK8 for sure).
+This has been band-aided for now, so you do get sound, but JDK6 sound is better

+It will not run on anything prior to JDK1.4, and JDK5 will likely be the minimum since JMM is not properly defined before that.

+# Software Compatibility

+See the [wiki](https://github.com/jvilk/jpsx/wiki/Software-Compatibility) for full list of games and demos that have been tested

-# JDK/Platform Compatibility
+# Hardware Compatibility

-As mentioned, this was originally written a long time ago around JDK1.4, that said we have recently tested it on JDK6, 7, 8 and it generally runs OK.

-## AWT image handling

-The software GPU creates basically a Java int[] representing 32 bit RGB for the display RAM, a rectangle of which simply needs to be copied up to the screen.
-This should be mind-bogglingly simple (especially since for AWT the int[] is part of a BufferedImage).
-That said (whilst working fine back in the day on nearly all platforms) this has been frequently broken (in terms of performance) since.

-Look for a "Blit XX ms" in the window title bar.
-If this is >1ms something is horribly wrong...
-Right now this blit is in the main PSX thread (with CPU, GTE, GPU, MDEC and some others) and generally needs to be done 25/30/50/60 times per second depending on the game region so once it gets to the >20ms range which I've seen on some platforms (I'm looking at you OSX JDK 6, and JDK 5 on Vista) then basically it is taking 100% of the game thread.

-Fortunately it seems fixed again on newer JVMs, but as an alternative you can use LWJGL to do the copy up via OpenGL pipe which generally plays well with modern composited windowing systems.
-Of course someone can and hopefully will implement a fully OpenGL renderer too!

-TODO - see wiki here for full list SPU details etc.
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Hardware-Compatibility) for current compatibility status of currently available emulation components

-# Emulation state
+# Developer Documentation

-TODO - see wiki here
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Documentation) for general development and other documentation

 # Building the Emulator

 TODO: complete this